 Kimberly-Clark has also been making strides in offsetting their greenhouse emissions using solar energy.
 Part of the sustainability plan includes a commitment by Kimberly Clark to reduce their carbon footprint by 40% by 2022.
 For example, to help offset greenhouse emissions of their Georgia manufacturing plant, they began work on a 3-MW solar photovoltaic project.
 Kimberly Clark’s previous use of solar energy made it an easy decision to go with Soltech’s solar lights when they needed to replace the lights at one of their factories in Costa Rica.
 Soltech was glad to help Kimberly-Clark in making their company more environmentally friendly and sustainable.

-Soltech provided 30 Sunlike 20W for the main car parking lot, main entrance, and truck driveway at the Kimberly-Clark Factory in Costa Rica.
+SOLTECH provided 30 SUNLIKE 20W for the main car parking lot, main entrance, and truck driveway at the Kimberly-Clark Factory in Costa Rica.
 The average foot candle was >2.
-The design and installation of the fixtures was done with Soltech’s regional partner Project Master in San Jose, Costa Rica.
-Soltech consistently works with Project Mater due to their diligent work and expert installation In every project their team does.
+The design and installation of the fixtures were done with SOLTECH’s regional partner Project Master in San Jose, Costa Rica.
+SOLTECH consistently works with Project Mater due to their diligent work and expert installation In every project their team does.

-For many Latin American countries, they do not have four seasons like most places in the United States, but instead, they have “rainy” and “dry” seasons.
+Many Latin American countries do not have four seasons like most places in the United States.
+But instead, they have “rainy” and “dry” seasons.
 This has been a challenge for many solar lights in climates like these because the fixtures are unable to absorb enough sunlight.
-However, this is already an obstacle Soltech has overcome.
+However, this is already an obstacle SOLTECH has overcome.
 With the IAP (Intelligent Adaptive Program Battery Control Technology) program integrated, Soltech brought the best smart solar lighting solution for this project.